mozilla-it/terraform-modules/aws/eks/README.md

  - `aws-node-termination-handler` - Drains node when a node is terminated
  - `metrics-server` - metrics server we all know and love
  - `cluster-autoscaler` - Cluster autoscaler
- - `reloader` - Reloads a deployment when you update a configmap or secret
  - `flux` - This is an optional package and installs the flux package
  - `helm-operator` - This is an optional package and installs the flux helm operator
  - `kubernetes-external-secrets` - This is an optional package for transforming ASM secrets into Kubernetes secrets